Complete positivity and distance-avoiding sets: Sets avoiding many distances in Rn and the computability of the independence density

 Say now~$\Rcal$ is any finite collection of functions~$r$ each one defined in terms of a thick constraint as in~\eqref{eq:r-def}, and let~$d_1$, \dots,~$d_m$ be~$m$ distinct positive numbers.
 Consider the optimization problem

-This problem is comparable to~\eqref{eq:unit-distance-rn}, but instead of using the alternative normalization of~\S\ref{sec:bqp-constraints}, the standard normalization is used, and instead of considering only distance~$1$ as a forbidden distance, distances~$d_1$, \dots,~$d_m$ are forbidden; this way we get an infinite-dimensional linear programming problem instead of a semidefinite programming problem.
+This problem is comparable to~\eqref{eq:unit-distance-rn}, but instead of using the alternative normalization of~\S\ref{sec:bqp-constraints}, the standard normalization is used, and instead of considering only distance~$1$ as a forbidden distance, distances~$d_1$, \dots,~$d_m$ are forbidden; this way we get an infinite-dimensional linear program instead of a semidefinite program.
 By construction, the optimal value of~\eqref{eq:rn-m-dist-primal} is an upper bound for $\ualpha(G(\R^n, \{d_1, \ldots, d_m\}))$.

 A dual problem for~\eqref{eq:rn-m-dist-primal} is the following (cf.~problem~\eqref{eq:unit-distance-rn-dual}):

 (Recall~$\Omega_n(0) = 1$, hence the coefficient of~$z_i$ in the first constraint is~1.)
 Weak duality holds between~\eqref{eq:rn-m-dist-primal} and~\eqref{eq:rn-m-dist-dual}: if~$\lambda$, $z$, and~$y$ is any feasible solution of the dual problem and~$\alpha$ is any feasible solution of the primal problem, then $\alpha(\{0\}) \leq \lambda$; the proof of this fact is analogous to the proof of the weak duality relation between problems~\eqref{eq:unit-distance-rn} and~\eqref{eq:unit-distance-rn-dual}, given in~\S\ref{sec:rn-dual}.
 So any feasible solution~$\lambda$, $z$, and~$y$ of the dual provides an upper bound for the independence density, namely